Co-author: Dhayana Sena

-Sunburn can happen at any time of year and in almost any weather conditions, but over the Christmas break more of us are spending welcome time outside!
-As such, the risk of sunburn – and the attendant long-term impacts of skin cancer – increase.
+Sunburn can happen at any time of year and in almost any weather conditions, but over the Christmas break, more of us are spending welcome time outside!
+But that also means that the risk of sunburn – and the risk of long-term impacts of skin cancer – increase.
 According to the Cancer Society of New Zealand, New Zealand has among the highest melanoma rates in the world.

-If you don’t want to be a part of that statistic, don’t forget to slip, slop, slap and wrap.
+No one wants to be part of that statistic, so don’t forget to slip, slop, slap and wrap.

 Road accidents are a risk throughout the year, particularly if alcohol is thrown into the mix.
-In the 12 months to mid-December 2014, a total of 292 people were killed on our roads.
+In the 12 months prior to April 2019, a total of 377 people were killed on our roads.
 Even one death is too many – ensure that you drive safely this holiday season.
+We’ve written an earlier guide on how to stay safe on New Zealand’s notorious winding roads.
+Also, don’t forget to make sure you have your car insurance up to date, in case your vehicle suffers any dings along the way.

-Each year we spend millions of dollars on toys for our kids.
-Sometimes though, the batteries and small detachable pieces can end up in places they were never meant to be.
+Each year, millions of dollars are spent on kids toys.
+Sometimes, though, the batteries and small detachable pieces can end up in places they were never meant to be.
 This can result in a very unhappy child and a dash to the emergency room of the nearest hospital.

 Pretty self-explanatory – but the statistics are sobering.
-The Australasian College for Emergency Medicine (ACEM) reports that a snapshot survey taken at a number of emergency departments (EDs) across New Zealand at 2 am on a recent Saturday morning revealed that one out of seven patients were there as a result of the harmful use of alcohol.
-In some areas as many as half the patients were in the ED because of alcohol.
-ACEM conducted the first snapshot survey in December 2013, which found that 18% of presentations to New Zealand EDs were alcohol-related.
+The Australasian College for Emergency Medicine (ACEM) reports that a snapshot survey taken at a number of emergency departments (EDs) across New Zealand at 2 am on Sunday 16 December 2018 revealed that one out of five patients were there as a result of the harmful use of alcohol.
+ACEM conducted the snapshot survey in December 2018, which found that 14% of presentations to New Zealand EDs were alcohol-related.